glamrock/Stormy/roadmap_notes.md

   * Key select
 * Setup all cron tasks

+###Jekyll
+* Jekyll install + Tor install
+* Making a downloadable backup / git repo backup
+* Separate rake script `publi.sh` to run after making a blog post with vim
+* Restoring a backup from a git repo
+* Change theme?

 ###Unrelated / Semi-related / Maybe related but only if you're me?
 * Detect OS and install sudo/su?
 This would streamline code a bit since I wouldn't need to detect at various intervals, buuut would make it much less portable to BSD and other heretical platforms.
 * At some point, make a BSD vm to get a shallot (maybe future feature for BSD?)